varonalearns/Hometown-Homepage/README.md

 # Scrimba - Solo Project: Hometown Homepage

-This is a solution to the [Skilled e-learning landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/skilled-elearning-landing-page-S1ObDrZ8q).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 This is my solution to the solo project *Hometown Homepage* for Module 2 of [The Frontend Developer Career Path on Scrimba](https://scrimba.com/learn/frontend)

 ## Table of contents